 My military career and civilian career grew because of skills learned from both sectors, I've had the pleasure to use my skills to give back to my country, my community and my family.

 MARTIN HELMS,

 OHIO MILITARY VETERAN,

-AKRON AREA ELECTRICAL JATC'S
+AKRON AREA ELECTRICAL JATC's

 TRAINING DIRECTOR,

-IBEW APPRENTICE GRADUATE 2010
+IBEW Apprentice Graduate 2010

-Helmets to Hardhats is a national, nonprofit program that connects National Guard, Reserve, retired and transitioning active-duty military service members with skilled training and quality career opportunities in the construction industry.
-The program is designed to help military service members successfully transition back into civilian life by offering them the means to secure a quality career in the construction industry.
-Advance Your Life with A Debt-Free Education and A Thriving Building Trades Career Path - ◆ The safest, most highly-skilled and productive construction craft workers in the world receive their training at privately-funded training centers, which are jointly administered by construction contractors and building trades educators.
-These training centers offer nationally-recognized, state-of-the-art curricula and cutting-edge technology in each trade. - ◆ Together, the Building Trades and partner contractors invest over \$1.5 billion annually in U.S. apprentice and journey-level training. - ◆ Buildings Trades' affiliate unions and partner contractors operate more than 1,600 U.S. training centers (1,900 training centers in North America). - Nearly two-thirds of all U.S. registered apprentices are trained in the construction industry, and among these construction apprentices, 75 percent are trained in our joint labor-management training programs - known as joint apprentice training committees (JATCs). - Since 2016, NABTU's affiliated unions and partner contractors registered an average of 60,000 new apprentices annually. - ◆ If our joint labor-management training system, which is comprised of both apprentice-level and journey-level training, was a college or university, it would be the largest degree-granting college or university in the United States over five times larger than Arizona State University. - All Building Trades apprenticeship programs are registered with either the U.S. Department of Labor's Office of Apprenticeship or the State Apprenticeship Agencies. - ◆ The Building Trades also provide up-skill training for tens of thousands of journey-level workers each year, with the goal of continually improving their cutting-edge skills.
+Advance Your Life with A Debt-Free Education and A Thriving Building Trades Career Path

+- ◆ The safest, most highly-skilled and productive construction craft workers in the world receive their training at privately-funded training centers, which are jointly administered by construction contractors and building trades educators.
+These training centers offer nationally-recognized, state-of-the-art curricula and cutting-edge technology in each trade. - ◆ Together, the Building Trades and partner contractors invest nearly \$2 billion annually in U.S. apprentice and journey-level training. - ◆ H2H's affiliate unions and partner contractors operate more than 1,600 U.S. training centers.

+- Nearly two-thirds of all U.S. registered apprentices are trained in the construction industry, and among these construction apprentices, 75 percent are trained in our joint labor-management training programs - known as joint apprentice training committees (JATCs). - ◆ Since 2003, H2H has helped over 36,000 military service members find quality careers and training in the construction industry. - If our joint labor-management training system, which is comprised of both apprentice-level and journey-level training, was a college or university, it would be the largest degree-granting college or university in the United States - over five times larger than Arizona State University. - ◆ All of these apprenticeship programs are registered with either the U.S. Department of Labor's Office of Apprenticeship or the State Apprenticeship Agencies, allowing veterans to utilize their G.I.
+Bill benefits in these programs.
-Apprenticeship Readiness Programs (ARPs) PREPARING FOR THE BUILDING TRADES North America's Building Trades Unions (NABTU) sponsors comprehensive apprenticeship-readiness training programs (ARPs) throughout the U.S. These programs provide a gateway for local residents - focusing on women, people of color, and transitioning veterans - to gain access to Building Trades' registered apprenticeship programs.
-ARPs are administered by state and local Building Trades Councils and they teach NABTU's nationally recognized Multi-Craft Core Curriculum (MC3).
-APPRENTICESHIP READINESS GOALS:

-1 Increase the number of qualified candidates for apprenticeships across all trades; to increase the diversity of apprenticeship candidates by recruiting women, communities of color and veterans.

-Increase the retention rate among apprentices by providing them with a deeper understanding of both the industry and the role of trade unions in construction.

-Thanks to the outstanding partnership between NABTU and UCOR, the training classes have clearly exceeded our expectaions.
-This is one of the best training programs for construction job opportunities I have been involved with over my 30 years.

-Trades for Tomorrow: NABTU's Multi-Craft Core Curriculum (MC3) Building Trades ARPs teach the Multi-Craft Core Curriculum (MC3), a standardized, comprehensive, 120-hour construction course designed to help young people and transitioning adults choose and succeed in apprenticeship programs that are appropriate for them.
-The MC3 curriculum is taught face-to-face, but it is delivered via NABTU's Online Learning Management System.
-MC3 Curriculum Chapters:

-- Construction Industry and Trades Orientation - Tools and Materials - Construction Health and Safety (including OSHA 10 and CPR) - Blueprint Reading - Basic Math for Construction - Heritage of the American Worker - ◆ Diversity in the Construction Industry - Green Construction - Financial Literacy Bringing Construction Trades Classes Back to the Schools Certified by a number of State Education Departments, NABTU's MC3 is bringing true construction education back into high schools.
-NABTU knows the importance of introducing, connecting and engaging young people early to harness a lifetime dedication to our trades.
-WE INTRODUCE: NABTU's MC3 introduces students to the different building trades and teaches them the skills necessary to successfully apply for a registered apprenticeship, debt-free education.
-WE CONNECT: NABTU's MC3 connects two high-quality education systems: America's secondary schools and the Building Trades registered apprenticeship programs.
-WE ENGAGE: NABTU's MC3 engages students with industry and labor leaders through state-of-the-art curriculum.
+Des Moines Register, June 14, 2017

-Pathways Within the Building Trades
+Pathways Within the Building Iraces

-APPRENTICESHIP READINESS PROGRAMS

-Programs designed to help introduce students to the trades and prepare them for the Apprenticeship exam.

 CRAFT CAREERS

 MANAGEMENT CAREERS

 Journey-level specialized skilled careers.

-(See affiliate list on next page) North
+(See affiliate list on next page)

-America's

-Building Trades

-REGISTERED

-APPRENTICESHIP

-Construction Manager, Estimator, Contractor, Superintendent, etc.
+REGISTERED APPRENTICESHIP Construction Manager, Estimator, Contractor, Superintendent, etc.

 INDUSTRY CAREERS

 Developer, Dispatcher, Foreman, Instructor, Legislative Representative, Policymaker, etc. RELATED CAREERS

 Architect, Inspector, Labor Attorney, Industrial Designer, etc.

 North America's Building Trades Unions

 INSULATORS

 Apply insulation to pipes, tanks, boilers, ducts, refrigeration equipment and other surfaces requiring thermal control of temperatures.
 The responsibilities of these mechanics, improvers and apprentices also include the manufacture, fabrication, assembling, molding, erection, spraying, pouring, mixing, hanging, preparation, application, adjusting, alteration, repairing, dismantling, reconditioning, corrosive control, testing and maintenance of heat or frost insulation.
 Workers also handle insulation materials made of fiberglass, rubber calcium silicate and urethane.
-Insulators also handle the removal of asbestos-containing material. www.insulators.org IUPAT
+Insulators also handle the removal of asbestos-containing material.

+www.insulators.org